KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 ## -match

-The `-match` operator will also try to match each item in the collection.
+The `-match` operator will try to match each item in the collection.

 ``` posh
     PS> $servers = @(